320james/afiliation-normalization/README.md

    - Make sure your input file is in **JSONL format** (each line is a JSON object).
    - Place your input file in the same folder as the script
-   - FYI - `examplInput.jsonl` exists in the directory for use.
+   - FYI - `exampleInput.jsonl` exists in the directory for use.
 I used this file to test my script, so please refer to this for reference!

 5. **Run the Script**